BolajiAyodeji/Blogposts/ck5c3bdws0168qps1b29ykc5x.md

 React has a community of millions of developers, and it continuously built by amazing developers across the globe.

 The [Hashnode React Community](https://hashnode.com/n/reactjs) is an online forum for discussion about best practices and application architecture, as well as the future of React.
+You can also check out these [effective questions](https://www.toptal.com/react#hiring-guide) that can help you evaluate your mastery of React.js.

 Feel free to drop by and ask questions when you need help :).